0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```SOL
 deposit(bytes21 destination, uint amount)
 ```
-	* _bytes21_ is the receiving PBC address decoded to bytes
+	* _destination_ is the receiving PBC address decoded to bytes
 	* _amount_ is ETH converted to Wei, minimum amount is 0.1 ETH
 2. The contract locks n ETH
 3. The oracle nodes read the incoming transaction on the [Small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract)